marian222200/La-Marianno-App/README.md

 ### RecyclerView

-The RecyclerView it is used when you have a list of objects alike, reusing the same layout items to use less memory.
+The RecyclerView it is used when you have a list of objects alike (a list of pizza names), reusing the same layout items to use less memory.
 The layout for the list can be found in fragment_gallery.xml and the layout for an item can be found in item_layout.xml.
 The RecyclerView is used inside the Gallery fragment and it is used to display a list of pizza.
 The RecyclerView adapter can be found in RecyclerAdapter.kt.
 To it is is given a list of items to be displayed and he does it inside the gallery_fragment.xml layout.
 More info about it can be found here: [RecyclerView](https://developer.android.com/codelabs/kotlin-android-training-recyclerview-fundamentals?index=..%2F..android-kotlin-fundamentals "Android Developers - RecylcerView").

 ![image](https://user-images.githubusercontent.com/30511514/172007664-73ff6396-349b-4a28-bf99-439b22ee3f1a.png)

+### Search Bar

+Inside the Gallery fragment there is an widget called searchView that it is used to implement the basic search function inside the pizza names list.
+Every time something is written inside the search bar the recyclerView is updated and the list of pizza that is shown gets updated.
+For more info about searchView widget visit the reference page here: [SearchView Widget](https://developer.android.com/reference/kotlin/android/widget/SearchView "Android Developers Reference - SearchView").

 ![image](https://user-images.githubusercontent.com/30511514/172007726-83222b18-7bde-4d3d-8ab3-9b3a5ec95bb8.png)